13 Types Of Fishing Rods & How To Choose The Right Rod?

 Spinning Rods

-Spinning rods are the most common fishing rod on the planet and one of the most versatile too.
-You can pretty much catch every fish on earth from a small bluegill or roach to a black marlin with a spinning rod.
+Spinning rods are the most common fishing rods on the planet and one of the most versatile.
+You can catch every fish on earth, from a small bluegill or roach to a black marlin with a spinning rod.

-What makes a spinning rod different from other rods is that it is used with a spinning reel that sits on the underside of the rod.
-This makes casting your lure or baits incredibly easy as you can use both hands to create a lot of power, and the line will just flow off the reel mid-cast without the need for any management.
+What makes a spinning rod different from other rods is that it is used with a spinning reel that fits on the underside of the rod.
+This makes casting your lure or baits incredibly easy, as you can use both hands to create a lot of power, and the line will flow off the reel mid-cast without any management.

-Spinning rods come in a huge range of sizes from 4lb to 80lb ratings and above, are super simple to use, and are great rods for beginner anglers plus pros alike.
+Spinning rods come in a huge range of sizes from 4lb to 80lb ratings and above, are super simple to use, and are great for beginner anglers and pros alike.

 You can use them for bottom fishing with bait, popping, trolling, casting, and retrieving jerk baits, spinners, and more.
 Their versatility is truly endless!